Hugolm20/Ola-Mundo/Protjeto BIX - Processo Seletivo/README.md

 Hello guys

 This project I made for the process of a company called BIX in which I had to create a data pipeline, from extracting data from sources such as api, postgresql database and parquet file, going through the treatment, to making it available in the database. data for the user.
+To access the code, open the pipeline_bix_DAG.py file.

 For this to be possible, in the first step I had to enable the airflow orchestrator in my place using docker.